Solar with Battery Backup Keeps Power On and Carbon Emissions Off for Medford, MA Home

 Neta, a Professor of Political Science at Boston University, realized the urgency to go solar when she designed and taught a class on climate change for the university.
 “I wanted to change my ways,” she says.
 “I don’t want to be putting any more carbon into the atmosphere than necessary.”

 She chose ReVision Energy for the ability to design and install the solar-plus-battery-backup approach that she wanted.
-ReVision helped her size a 24-panel solar array that could power her home and charge an electric vehicle, combined with a Tesla Powerwall battery, which offers resilience in event of a power outage.
+ReVision designed a solar array that could power her home and charge an electric vehicle with 24 LG NeON solar panels — combined with a Tesla Powerwall battery, which added resilience in event of a power outage.

 Solar + Battery